TangChaosheng/NSCGCN/README.md

 This is the Python implementation of our paper: "NSCGCN: A Novel Deep GCN Model to Diagnosis COVID-19"

-We will open all source code after the article is accepted.
+We will open all source code after our paper is accepted.

 # Table of Contents